DataDog/documentation/content/en/integrations/guide/cluster-monitoring-vmware-tanzu.md

 ## Installation

-1. Install the [BOSH Health Monitor][10].
-2. Download the **Datadog Cluster Monitoring for VMware Tanzu** product file from [Pivotal Network][11].
+1. Download the **Datadog Cluster Monitoring for VMware Tanzu** product file from [Pivotal Network][11].
-3. Go to the Tanzu Ops Manager installation dashboard and click **Import a Product** to upload the product file.
+1. Go to the Tanzu Ops Manager installation dashboard and click **Import a Product** to upload the product file.
-4. Click **Import a Product** to upload the product file.
+1. Click **Import a Product** to upload the product file.
-5. Select the product file downloaded in step **2**.
+1. Select the product file downloaded in step **2**.
 This adds the tile to your staging area.
-6. Click the newly added **Datadog Cluster Monitoring for VMware Tanzu** tile.
+1. Click the newly added **Datadog Cluster Monitoring for VMware Tanzu** tile.
-7. Enter your [Datadog API key][3] in the **Datadog Config** section.
+1. Enter your [Datadog API key][3] in the **Datadog Config** section.
 Leave the Datadog API URL unchanged, unless directed otherwise by [Datadog Support][2].
-8. Create a UAA client account for Datadog using the [UAA CLI][12].
+1. Create a UAA client account for Datadog using the [UAA CLI][12].
 The Firehose Nozzle requires access to the Loggregator Firehose.
     ```sh
     $ uaac client add datadog-firehose-nozzle \
          --name datadog-firehose-nozzle \